leakyrelu/caarlos0.github.com/_posts/2017-03-16-monolith-production-coverage.md

 ## Instrumenting production code

-I confess that the very first time I did all this by hand, mostly because I wasn't sure it would work.
-After checking that it does work, I decided to automate it.
+We don't use Maven in production, so I had to put the agent to run myself.

-We use Puppet to manage our servers configuration.
-So I wrote a manifest that would download and instrument our Wildfly application server if a `coverage` tag was set on the target node:
+We use Puppet to manage our servers configuration, so I wrote a manifest that would download and instrument our Wildfly application server if a `coverage` tag was set on the target node: